A silver gelatin dry plate glass negative in landscape format.

 SpaceX-31 (sometimes identified as SpX-31) is a cargo spaceflight using a Cargo Dragon spacecraft on a Falcon 9 rocket operated by SpaceX under a Commercial Resupply Services contract with NASA.
 This mission is the spacecraft’s fifth flight.

 'Powerhouse-1 is 20cm by 20 by 10, so imagine two shoe boxes going up on the SpaceX-31 cargo resupply,' explained Ted Tagami, CEO of Magnitude.io.
-'Three days prior to the launch we're at Kennedy Space Center loading up the lab based on the protocols the students have established.
-We're on what they call a 2-1-2 schedule: we'll have two attempts to launch.
-Hopefully we launch in the first, if not, they scrub and we try again two days later.
-If we scrub a second time, we can refresh the payload and then they try again two times.
+'Three days prior to the launch we were at Kennedy Space Center loading up the lab based on the protocols the students have established.

 'We synchronise with the ISS in orbit, which is traveling at around 7.5km a second — it goes around the Earth in 90 minutes — so docking is a very precise dance.
 Once that occurs, the astronauts float over to the Dragon spacecraft and start unpacking the cargo.
 They'll grab our flight bag, then float over to the Columbus module where they open up a mid-deck locker and put the experiment inside.
 Imagine something that looks like a computer rack but with a locker door on it.
 They'll boot it up and make sure we've got imaging and telemetry on Earth, then they'll float away and the experiment will run autonomously for four weeks.